johnparn/gatsby-i18n-example/README.md

-# Test with i18n and language toggling with client only routes
+# Test with Gatsby, i18n and language toggling with client only routes

 This is based on the repo https://github.com/obytes/gatsby-i18n-example.